tu-darmstadt-ros-pkg/hectorgrapher/docs/source/configuration.rst

   Number of full resolution grids to use, additional grids will reduce the resolution by half each.

+bool use_rotational_scan_matcher
+  Use rotational scan matcher for pruning candidates.

 double min_rotational_score
   Minimum score for the rotational scan matcher.